jasb3110/COVIDPERU/multivariate.md

 ### Conclusions

-FPCs represents 87% of data and reducing number of variables in four which allow to improve interpretation of data.
+The four principal components (FPCs) account for 87% of the data variance and help to reduce the number of variables, improving the interpretation of the data.

 ## R code
 Bellow I attached a R-script.
 [Contact Us](mailto:solisbenites.jose@gmail.com) here, if you consider to give opinions, suggestions and questions.